 I step out in front of the closed curtain, followed by the ten singers of the chorus.
 Picking up my Gibson SG, I look up and wink at Jace.
 I open with the notes to ‘Jingle Bells’

 The curtain opens to the front of the Plum Creek General store with Nellie Oleson standing outside.
 As the chorus finishes singing, out prances Bunny with Laura clinging to his mane.
 The kids all go ‘ah,’ and start giggling as Laura and Nellie trade sticking-out tongues at each other.
 Laura dismounts to allow Nellie to ride.
 Noah kicks, knocking over a milk can, while ‘Gator is hopping up and down, so Nellie can’t get on.
-The kids are really laughing now.
+The kids start laughing now.
 Nellie finally mounts Bunny.

 Nellie: (on Laura’s horse, Bunny) “Can I gallop him?”

 Laura: “No. You be careful, Nellie Oleson.
 I don’t want him to get all winded.”

 (The Ingalls family comes out of Oleson’s Mercantile)

 Laura: (to Nellie) “That’s enough.
 Pa’s ready to go.”

 Nellie: “You ought to get a saddle for him.”

 Laura: “I don’t need one.”
 (Sticking out her tongue at Nellie)

 Nellie: “If he was mine, I’d get him a saddle.”